bwnotfound/InfLLM/README.md

+# Notice

+This fork is try to fit the latest version of transformers, especially for qwen2, and try to utilize more cutomized function for generation control.

 # InfLLM: Unveiling the Intrinsic Capacity of LLMs for Understanding Extremely Long Sequences with Training-Free Memory

 The code of our paper "InfLLM: Unveiling the Intrinsic Capacity of LLMs for Understanding Extremely Long Sequences with Training-Free Memory" [[pdf]](https://arxiv.org/pdf/2402.04617.pdf).